Lufthansa Airlines Sues Customer Who Skipped Part Of His Return Flight

 A Berlin district court dismissed Lufthansa's case in December.
 But as CNN reports, Lufthansa is still pursuing the case and has confirmed that it will file an appeal.

-The site, which was founded by Aktarer Zaman was sued by both United Airlines and Orbitz.
+The site, which was founded by Aktarer Zaman, was sued by both United Airlines and Orbitz.
 The companies had alleged unfair competition and misleading business practices.
-But Orbitz later settled its case with the site, and a judge dismissed United's portion of the suit in 2015 — mostly because the case was filed in Illinois, and Skiplagged is based in New York.
+But Orbitz later settled its case with the site, and a judge dismissed United's portion of the suit in 2015 — mostly because the case was filed in Illinois and Skiplagged is based in New York.

-The Skyscanner aviation site says there are numerous drawbacks to booking "hidden city" flights, ranging from the inability to check baggage to possibly delaying flights if an aircraft waits on passengers who have simply left mid-route.
+The Skyscanner aviation site says there are numerous drawbacks to booking "hidden city" flights, ranging from the inability to check baggage to possibly delaying flights if an aircraft waits on passengers who have simply left midroute.
 It also skews the market for those final-leg flights, critics say, driving prices up and leaving seats empty.

 In addition, the practice could bring legal trouble, Skyscanner says, adding, "Even more likely, if you do this regularly, some airlines will kick you out of their rewards program."